yavordobrev24/Furniture-Haven/README.md

 - Furniture icons and images used in this app are sourced from various artists on [Flaticon](https://www.flaticon.com/).

-Enjoy shopping at Furniture-Haven and bring your dream furniture pieces home! 🪑🛍️
+Enjoy shopping at Furniture Heaven and bring your dream furniture pieces home! 🪑🛍️